Mixture-of-Top-k Attention: Efficient Attention via Scalable Fast Weights

 More broadly, conditional computation, the idea underlying MoE, has been explored through the deformable convolution~\cite{dai2017deformable} in convolutional neural networks.
 And deformable attention was introduced for object detection by \citet{zhu2020deformable} and later generalized to Vision Transformers by \citet{xia2022vision}.
 Given a query, while being blind to keys, deformable attention predicts offsets relative to a small set of default positions of the keys, thereby inducing a query-aware, deformable sparse attention pattern (\ie a fast-weight expert in our context).

 Recent top-$k$ attention methods, e.g., Spark Attention~\cite{you2025spark} and DeepSeek Sparse Attention~\cite{liu2025deepseek}, which have been applied to the training of Gemma 3n and DeepSeek-V3.2, respectively, can also be viewed as improved deformable attention.
 Instead of predicting the spatial positions solely from the query as in prior deformable attention, these methods locate the top-$k$ key-value pairs by allowing each query to take a lightweight skim of the full keys, e.g., using partial features~\cite{you2025spark} or low precision (FP8)~\cite{liu2025deepseek}.

-Our MiTA retains the key advantage of the top-$k$ attention by constructing deformable experts (i.e., sparse patterns) that depend on both queries and keys.
-However, unlike the deformable attention methods discussed above, we replace the per-query offset predicting~\cite{zhu2020deformable, xia2022vision} or light-weight skim~\cite{you2025spark, liu2025deepseek} with more efficient per-query routing to reusable sparse patterns, thereby further improving scalability.
+Our MiTA retains the key advantage of top-$k$ attention by constructing deformable experts (i.e., sparse patterns) that depend on both queries and keys.
+However, unlike the methods discussed above, we replace the per-query offset predicting~\cite{zhu2020deformable, xia2022vision} or light-weight skim~\cite{you2025spark, liu2025deepseek} with more efficient per-query routing to reusable sparse patterns, thereby further improving scalability.